raspberrypilearning/poo-near-you/worksheet.md

     ![Marker was placed](images/sneinton-road.png)

 1. We can make our markers a bit more interesting by animating them and changing the image.
-Position your cursor immediately after the line of code where you set the position of the marker, and add the following line of code:
+Position your cursor on a blank line immediately after the line of code where you set the position of the marker, and add the following line of code:

     ```html
     animation: google.maps.Animation.DROP,